WilliamJin123/email-llm/README.md

 Will make a separate colab to attempt to tokenize, pad, process data and play around with that tomorrow

 Going to base my dataset more on Qwen3_(14B)-Alpaca.ipynb unsloth notebook so I stop trolling. -50 compute tokens already.

+Maybe will also increase gradient clipping max_norm from 0.3 to 1 (idk but if im quantizing and already only loading 4-bit and then also normalizing to only 0.3 maybe there is information loss??)